D2. Probability

 Duration: approximately 45 minutes

-Tell students that before they begin, they should predict the number of times the needle will land on each sector and record these predictions on a sheet of paper.
+Tell students that before they begin, they should predict the number of times the paperclip will land on each sector and record these predictions on a sheet of paper.
 Remind them that the total number of results must equal 20.
 Circulate and observe the responses of the different teams to see how well students are using probabilistic thinking.
 If necessary, ask a team to explain their predictions, but do not encourage them to change them.

 Some students may tend to predict a higher frequency for the name they prefer.
 Others may simply guess at random.
 Finally, some students may use their intuitive understanding of probability and predict a roughly equal distribution of frequencies among the five names.

 When all teams have recorded their predictions, have them complete the 20 trials and record the results.
 Let them use whatever method they choose to record these results.
-Point out that if the needle lands on the line between two sectors, they should simply spin it again.
+Point out that if the paperclip lands on the line between two sectors, they should simply spin it again.
 Circulate, observe and intervene as needed.

 Possible Observations Possible Interventions